Fbasham/BDM-special-projects-training/README.md

 used to test git skills

-Edit:  this edit is for the purpose of training
+Edit1:  this edit is for the purpose of training and is from the "feature" branch

+Edit2:  this is a second edit from "gh-pages" branch